PM changes his principal secretary with ECP nod

 The Section 230(2)(f) of the Elections Act 2017 deals with the function of the caretaker government.
 The said section reads as: “230: Functions of caretaker Government- (2) The caretaker Government shall not— (f) transfer public officials unless it is considered expedient and after approval of the Commission.”

-Informed sources said that in the coming few days, a meeting between the caretaker Prime Minister Nasirul Mulk and Chief Election Commissioner is expected to discuss how to bring politically neutral administrations at the federal level and in the provinces to ensure free, fair and independent elections.
+Informed sources said that in the coming a few days a meeting between the caretaker Prime Minister Nasirul Mulk and Chief Election Commissioner is expected to discuss how to bring politically neutral administrations at the federal level and in the provinces to ensure free, fair and independent elections.

 All the chief secretaries and inspector generals are expected to be changed and it will happen as soon as all the provincial governments have their caretaker chief ministers in place.